bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ## Objectives

-- Explain function scope
+- Explain function scope <!-- Function scope is the reach functions have when trying to define a varible --->
-- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript  <!-- Closure is the code that can be passed down in a parent child relationship. --->

 ## Introduction